eshanbehal/Button-Click-App/readme.md

     8th june
    ==========

-1. hey guys back to this project after few days.jst learnt some basic java concepts for android.
+1. Hey guys back to this project after few days.jst learnt some basic java concepts for android.

-   jst started off by testing some new code to my .java file by creating new layout files.
+   Jst started off by testing some new code to my .java file by creating new layout files.

-    	GOOD BYE FOR NOW COMING SOON TO THIS REPO VERY SOON.:):)
+2. Just modified my app by adding some funtionality for better user experience.
+   Learnt about the "saved instance state" - where the instance for every activity for the editable test is saved every time the app is rotated.

+3. Also learnt about BUNDLE which is an object that can be used to pass data around within the android framework.